Travis Research Institute

 Despite deep roots in Eastern and Western spiritual traditions, mindfulness meditation has been researched almost exclusively in the U.S. within Western psychological frameworks.
 What are the differences between Western psychological, Christian, and Buddhist conceptualizations and practices of meditation?
 Can the benefits of mindfulness meditation be enhanced when it is reintegrated with its spiritual traditions?
 How may cultural values impact the effects of meditation?

-School-based Depression Screening and Prevention Intervention
+School-Based Depression Screening and Prevention Intervention

 Ethnic minority youths are at greater risk of unmet mental health needs compared to their Non-Hispanic White counterparts.
 Can universal depression screening reduce observed racial/ethnic disparities in mental health service referral and utilization?
 Can school-based mindfulness intervention promote academic and social emotional functioning among ethnic minority youths?